PIMCO Access Income Fund (PAXS) To Go Ex-Dividend on December 8th

 Institutional Inflows and Outflows

-Institutional investors have recently made changes to their positions in the business.
-Advisory Services Network LLC grew its holdings in shares of PIMCO Access Income Fund by 27.2% in the first quarter.
-Advisory Services Network LLC now owns 5,984 shares of the company’s stock valued at $89,000 after purchasing an additional 1,279 shares in the last quarter.
-Captrust Financial Advisors acquired a new position in shares of PIMCO Access Income Fund in the second quarter valued at approximately $317,000.
-Advisor Group Holdings Inc. grew its holdings in shares of PIMCO Access Income Fund by 54.2% in the fourth quarter.
-Advisor Group Holdings Inc. now owns 23,181 shares of the company’s stock valued at $342,000 after purchasing an additional 8,152 shares in the last quarter.
-Comerica Bank acquired a new position in PIMCO Access Income Fund during the 3rd quarter worth approximately $347,000.
-Finally, Stifel Financial Corp grew its holdings in PIMCO Access Income Fund by 24.9% during the 2nd quarter.
-Stifel Financial Corp now owns 29,828 shares of the company’s stock worth $440,000 after acquiring an additional 5,951 shares in the last quarter.
+Several large investors have recently added to or reduced their stakes in PAXS.
+Advisory Services Network LLC increased its holdings in PIMCO Access Income Fund by 27.2% in the 1st quarter.
+Advisory Services Network LLC now owns 5,984 shares of the company’s stock valued at $89,000 after buying an additional 1,279 shares during the period.
+Captrust Financial Advisors bought a new position in PIMCO Access Income Fund in the 2nd quarter valued at about $317,000.
+Advisor Group Holdings Inc. increased its holdings in PIMCO Access Income Fund by 54.2% in the 4th quarter.
+Advisor Group Holdings Inc. now owns 23,181 shares of the company’s stock valued at $342,000 after buying an additional 8,152 shares during the period.
+Comerica Bank bought a new position in PIMCO Access Income Fund in the 3rd quarter valued at about $347,000.
+Finally, Stifel Financial Corp increased its holdings in PIMCO Access Income Fund by 24.9% in the 2nd quarter.
+Stifel Financial Corp now owns 29,828 shares of the company’s stock valued at $440,000 after buying an additional 5,951 shares during the period.

 PIMCO Access Income Fund Company Profile